Muskankapoor07/BookStore_backend/README.md

 The application can be further enhanced with:

+* Pagination and sorting
-- Advanced search and filtering
+* Advanced search and filtering
-- Pagination and sorting
-- Advanced caching strategies
-- Additional asynchronous events
+* Additional asynchronous events
-- Unit and integration testing
+* Unit and integration testing
-- Frontend integration
+* Frontend integration
-- Production deployment
+* Production deployment
-- Monitoring and logging
+* Monitoring and logging
+* Improved order processing
+* Payment gateway integration

 ---